Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Pixel detector performance

 \ifcomment

 \Fig{fig:EnergyResolution} shows the energy resolution based on the hit distributions.
 The obtained energy resolution can be described by

 \rem{I'm not sure that a fit of the energy dependence with that function really makes sense here.
 The resolution is not good, as expected for just two layers.
 The values are even compatible with a constant.
 So the stochastic term fitted should be poorly constrained.
 I am surprised that the error on the parameters is so small.
 May be related to the fact that the error on the resolution values seems to be very small (invisible).
 Should be checked, but I would assume that there is something missing here.
 (But even if these are correct, there are too many digits specified.)
 More important here is the linearity plot, which is discussed next.
-I think it is nice that one can at all perform an energy measurement with two layers.} The stochastic term is over a hundred, because we only have two MAPS layers in this test setup (in 4$X_0$ and 8$X_0$), so that it is insufficient to work as a EM calorimeter.
+I think it is nice that one can at all perform an energy measurement with two layers. tp: The linearity plot is now before this, but if we leave out the resolution, this does not matter.} The stochastic term is over a hundred, because we only have two MAPS layers in this test setup (in 4$X_0$ and 8$X_0$), so that it is insufficient to work as a EM calorimeter.
 However, these results suggest that energy of charged particles can be measured as well by counting hits.\rem{NO!
 This is about measuring the energy of electromagnetic showers.} \fi

-\Fig{fig:Linearity} shows the number of hits as a function beam energy, which in fact indicates that the number of particles produced by the electromagnetic shower is approximately proportional to the beam energy, and that a reasonable linearity was achieved.
+\Fig{fig:gravity} shows the ($x$,$y$) hit positions~(left) and the corresponding $x$- and $y$-projections of the hit distributions in pixel layer 1 for a single event.
+The projections show a clear peak indicating the position of the shower center.
+Most of the hits are in a very narrow region of about 1 mm around the center of the shower, which should make it possible to distinguish single photon showers from photon pairs down to separation distances of around a millimeter.

-\Fig{fig:ShowerDistribution} shows the radial distribution of the number of hits with respect to the shower center, as determined by the center of gravity of the hits in the layer.
-The transverse shower size is found to be 10--12~mm$^2$.
-The distributions are more sharply peaked for the layer closer to the front face of the detector, i.e.\ early in the longitudinal development of the shower.
-The hit density in the shower core increases with beam energy, as expected.
+\Fig{fig:gravity_cor} shows the distribution of the center of gravity positions in $x$ from the HGL1 and HGL2 layers for different energies.
+A clear correlation between the positions in the two layers is observed, and similar behaviour is found for the $y$ direction.

 \ifcomment

 \fi